-That private correspondence landed on a Times reporter’s desk, and parts of it were printed, completely out of context.
+Our private correspondence landed on a Times reporter’s desk, and parts of it were printed, out of context.
 Of course, it wasn’t Raquel Makler’s fault.
 Of course, I wasn’t blaming her.
-I wish I’d paid closer attention to what she left unsaid and have been able to provide more on point advice and comfort.
+I wish I’d paid closer attention to what she left unsaid and have been able to provide more on-point advice and comfort.
 However, wishing doesn’t make it so.
 I can only try to learn from it and do better from here on.

 There’s so, so much more back story here.
-Now is not the time to go into it.
 Maybe it doesn’t really even matter.
 But there is at least one rumor floating out there, that for now, I must set straight.

-Right now, though, the important thing is to put the focus back on the central issues of Julia Moskin’s piece.
-We need to move forward to keep those with less power safe in the wine world.
-From wine writer, to worker, to salesperson, to vineyard worker, to sommelier to retail, to every corner of the business, we need solutions to stay safe in the murky land of wine and sexuality.
+We need to move forward to keep those with less power safe in the world and the wine world.
+From wine writer to worker, to salesperson, to vineyard worker, to sommelier to retail, to every corner of the business, we need solutions to stay safe in the murky land of wine and sexuality.
 We need to make progress in maneuvering the workplace and curbing the abuse of power.
-We must make change.
-You can be sure that my voice and effort will be part of the picture.

 I'm hunting the Leon Trotskys, the Philip Roths, the Chaucers and the Edith Whartons of the wine world.
 I want them natural and most of all, I want them to speak the truth even if we argue.
 With this messiah thing going on, I'm trying to swell the ranks of those who crave the differences in each vintage, celebrate nuance and desire wines that make them think, laugh, and feel.
 Welcome.